-5.23.
+5.26.
 Landscaped buffers will be required along the northern and eastern boundaries of the site to soften the transition between domestic and industrial use and to compensate for loss of mature vegetation that has been recently removed along the western boundary.
-Opportunities to restore areas or pockets of grassland to wildflower meadow areas or species-rich semi-improved grassland habitat should be considered.
+Opportunities to restore areas or pockets of grassland to species-rich semi-improved grassland habitat should be considered.
 The Planning Service can provide a standard planting list, but planting types may be restricted by the high water content and should be appropriate for the sites location within the Lowlands (Braye du Valle Wetlands) landscape character type.

-5.24.
+5.27.
 It would be beneficial to include suitable bird and bat boxes and other biodiversity enhancements within the design of the development to allow bats to roost and birds such as Swifts, House Martins, House Sparrows and more common species to nest.
 The applicant/agent is encouraged to contact La Société Guernesiaise early in the design process in this regard.

+5.28.
 A planning application must include a statement on what consultation has been carried out and what measures have been incorporated in the development that can improve the biodiversity of the site.
+Any planning approval is likely to include conditions to ensure the appropriate after-care and maintenance of wildlife areas on site.

-Flood Risk and Water Management
+Contamination, Flood Risk and Water Management